Staff Members

 Janet Brennan

-Events and Fundraising OfficerJanet works in the Events and Fundraising Department and is reponsible for the organisation, administration and promotion of many of Co-operation Ireland’s major corporate events and sporting challenges, including the charity’s most successful corporate event, the annual Co-operation Ireland Gala Ball at the Dorchester Hotel, London.
+Events and Fundraising OfficerJanet works in the Events and Fundraising Department and is responsible for the organisation, administration and promotion of many of Co-operation Ireland’s major corporate events and sporting challenges.

-Janet helps deliver corporate and private dinners and golf classics and also links the charity core programmes to its private Youth Leadership Ambassadors.
+Janet helps deliver corporate and private Dinners and Golf Classics and also links the charity core programmes to its private Future Leaders Ambassadors.

-In her spare time, Janet enjoys swimming, keeping fit and travelling.
+In her spare time, Janet enjoys swimming and travelling.
 She also loves animals and is passionate about animal welfare.

 Gerilyn Fadden